YohanaHerrero/Random_samples_bootstrapping_clustering/README.md

-# Random_samples_from_bootstrapping
+# Random_samples_bootstrapping_clustering
-Create random samples from a boostrapping approach.
-Useful to calculate error bars when Poissonian uncertainties should not be applied.
+Creation of random samples from a bootstrapping approach.
+Clustering calculation of a data sample.
+Error bar comparison (Poissonian vs bootstrapping).